sfdx-isv/sfdx-falcon-library/README.md

 ### `npm whoami`
 Prints the username that's currently logged into the NPM registry.
 This is the user who will be used during the `lerna publish` operation.

-### `lerna version --force-publish`
+### `lerna version --force-publish --exact`
-Modifies the version of all packages in the repository.
+Modifies the version of all packages in the repository, using an exaxt version number wherever inter-package references are kept.
+This means that inter-package references would go from version `1.0.0` to `1.0.1`, instead of to `^1.0.1`.

 ### `lerna publish from-package`
 Publishes all workspace packages to NPM.
 Determines the list of packages to publish by inspecting each `package.json` and checking if that package version is present in the registry.
 Any versions not present in the registry will be published.
 This is useful when a previous lerna publish failed to publish all packages to the registry.